Pseudorinelepis: Ecology

-In the aquarium
+In captivity

 This species is an armored catfish which, since the 1990s, has started to be offered quite regularly as an aquarium fish under the name "Pineapple Pleco".
 The term "pleco" here is of course a popular generalisation, as taxonomy has never placed this fish in the former genus Plecostomus.
 The armour is also pleasantly spiked along the sides of the fish, which causes the pineapple resemblance celebrated in the commercial name of the species.
 Additionally, under the L-number system used by hobbyists, it as referred to as both L152 and L095.

 There is quite a degree of colour variation, which is probably the main reason for the confusion over species.
 Some males having orange cheeks, which is why "orange cheek Pleco" is another common name found in circulation.
 This is not made any easier by the fact that the fish will gradually darken if left in a tank with a darker substrate and lighten when kept on a lighter substrate.
 These changes take some time (hours or days) to effect, they do not happen quickly, so there is no real "chameleon" effect here, but no doubt it is a useful survival mechanism.